Corded Petticoat Pattern

 Original 1840s Corded Petticoat

-Well, no more guessing!
+Now that you’re ready to make one of these foundational undergarments – no more guessing as to how they’re done!
 In this pattern workbook you’ll find the 2 methods to sewing a corded petticoat clearly presented with full color construction photos, written instructions and measurement examples.

-I’ve written it all out so you only have to follow along!
+It’s written all out so you only have to follow along!

 Sewing in the cording